Welcome to today's edition of the Rush 24-7 podcast.

 He has no experience doing this.

-President Obama insisted that the assault force hunting down Osama bin Laden last week be large enough to fight its way out of Pakistan if confronted by hostile local police officers and troops, according to senior administration military officials.
+President Obama insisted that the assault force hunting down Osama bin Laden last week be large enough to fight its way out of Pakistan if confronted by hostile local police officers and troops, according to senior administration and military officials.

 Obama alone insisted.